Close Menu

 Driving Digital Transformation in Vocational Training

-As digital technologies reshape education worldwide, ZAMITA has embraced innovation to modernise the delivery of vocational training.
+As digital technologies reshape education worldwide, ZAMITA has embraced innovation to modernise vocational training delivery.
 Under the initiative, NORTEC has led capacity-building efforts focused on digital transformation.

 With ZAMITA’s support, classrooms have been equipped with reliable internet connectivity and audio-visual tools.
 A dedicated digital classroom has been established, enabling lesson recording, livestreaming, and content sharing.
 Additionally, 15 staff members have been trained to develop and manage digital learning materials.